stepanataccolade/docsv2/sources/ci_languages.md

 ```

 ### Build Examples
+TODO: Add sample clojure project

 ## Go

 ### Standard build image(s)
-By default, we will run your Go build using our standard ubuntu 14.04 Go image pre-installed with all supported tools and services.
-The image is called u14golall and the Dockerfile is in our [GitHub dry-dock repository](https://github.com/dry-dock/u14golall).
-The Docker image will be pulled from our [drydock repo on Docker Hub](https://hub.docker.com/r/drydock/u14golall/)
+By default, we will run your Go build using one of our standard ubuntu 14.04 Go images, depending on whether you need any services pre-installed in your container.
+If you do not need services, we will spin up a container with our u14gol image.
+If you've specified any services using the `services` key in your yml, your build container will be spun up using our u14golall image.

+The Dockerfile for u14gol is [here](https://github.com/dry-dock/u14gol) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14gol/).
+The Dockerfile for u14golall is [here](https://github.com/dry-dock/u14golall) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14golall/)

-The default build image for Go has the following versions installed:
+The default build images for Go have the following versions installed:

 * 1.1
 * 1.2
 * 1.3
 * 1.4
 * 1.5
-* tip

-In addition we have the following additional standard Go images:
+We have the following additional standard Go images available for you:

 * u12gol
     * [GitHub](https://github.com/dry-dock/u12gol)